califastudio/agentic-ai-risk-map/README.md

 ## Framework Assets & Operational Tools

-This repository provides a comprehensive GRC toolkit for autonomous environments.

-* **Full Risk Matrix (Excel):** [Download Agentic_AI_Risk_Map.xlsx](./Agentic_AI_Risk_Map%203.xlsx)
-* **Standards Gap Analysis:** Critical assessment of how NIST, EU AI Act, and ISO 42001 fail to address autonomous agency.
+This repository includes a comprehensive GRC toolkit. **The core value lies in the Standards Gap Analysis**, identifying where NIST, EU AI Act, and ISO 42001 fall short.

-* **Emerging Threats:** Deep dive into memory poisoning, agent sprawl, and cascading failures.
+* **Full Risk Matrix (Excel):** [Download Agentic_AI_Risk_Map_3.xlsx](./Agentic_AI_Risk_Map%203.xlsx)
+* **Status:** 🟢 Active / v0.2 | Open for Community Contributions.

 ---

 ## Core Questions
-These questions are no longer theoretical; they are operational bottlenecks:
+These are the operational bottlenecks we must address:
-1. Who is legally responsible when an autonomous AI agent causes harm?
+* Who is legally responsible when an autonomous AI agent causes harm?
-2. How should liability be assigned in AI-executed contracts?
+* How should liability be assigned in AI-executed contracts?
-3. Should agents have financial, transactional, or operational limits?
+* Should agents have financial, transactional, or operational limits?
-4. How can decisions made by autonomous agents be audited and traced?
+* How can decisions made by autonomous agents be audited and traced?
-5. What happens when multiple AI agents interact without human supervision?
+* What happens when multiple AI agents interact without human supervision?
+* Are current legal frameworks prepared to govern non-human economic actors?

 ---